THE PROBLEM:

 THE solution:

-Our Four Pillars of Service Model Engages Students, Teachers, Schools, and Their Communities
+Lead Guitar's Four Pillars of Service Model Engages Students, Teachers, Schools, and Their Communities

 The Outputs: